 The State grants licences and participates with a 20 pct. share

 The Danish subsoil contains a spectrum of resources, including oil and gas.
-The Minister for Energy, Utilities and Climate grants licences for the exploration and production of oil and gas in Denmark.
+The Minister for Climate, Energy and Utilities grants licenses for the exploration and production of oil and gas in Denmark.
 A licence grants one or more companies the right to explore for and produce hydrocarbons in a defined area.

 The Danish state holds a 20 per cent share of all new licences.
 Nordsøfonden represents the Danish state in all licences.
 DONG was the state’s representative up to and including 2004.